 The benefits of both programs are:

-1. To develop "lightning speed" math calculation though image calculation.
+1. To develop "lightning speed" math calculation through image calculation.

 2. Develop a Photographic Memory.

 3. Able to see the dots and tell the number of dots on the flash cards by looking at the flash cards

 It is interesting to note that, both the Shichida 63 day and 65 day math program is a "Math Dots" flash card program.
 In the Shichida classes, the teachers will add to other math flashcards exercises or activities with this program.

 When it comes to Right Brain Education, math is not just about dots flash cards.

 When it comes to math, Right brain education uses a variety of flash cards with different topics to teach math.

 With a variety of right brain math flash cards your baby or toddler will not get bored and always looking for new exciting math cards to explore and learn from.